 For Gateway Attestation, best practices will dictate that the “origid” should be sufficiently granular to identify the originating node or trunk to allow for trace back identification and reputation scoring.

-4474bis Verification Procedures
+RFC 8224 Verification Procedures

-Draft-ietf-stir-rfc4474bis defines the procedures for verification services including the methods used to verify the signature contained in the Identity header field.
+RFC 8224 defines the procedures for verification services including the methods used to verify the signature contained in the Identity header field.

 PASSporT & Identity Header Verification

-The certificate referenced in the “info” parameter of the Identity header field shall be validated by performing the following:

-Check the certificate’s validity using the Basic Path Validation algorithm defined in the X.509 certificate standard (RFC 5280).

-Check that the certificate is not revoked using CRLs and/or OCSP.
+The certificate referenced in the “x5u” parameter of the PASSporT Protected Header shall be validated using the Basic Path Validation algorithm defined in the X.509 certificate standard (RFC 5280).
+The verifier shall also check that the certificate is not revoked using the CRL received from the STI-PA [reference ATIS-1000084].
+The presence of the certificate on the CRL shall be treated as a verification failure (response code 437 'unsupported credential').

 The verifier validates that the PASSporT token provided in the Identity header of the INVITE includes all of the baseline claims, as well as the SHAKEN extension claims.
-The verifier shall also follow the draft-ietf-stir-rfc4474bis-defined verification procedures to check the corresponding date, originating identity (i.e., the originating telephone number) and destination identities (i.e., the terminating telephone numbers).
+The verifier shall also follow the RFC 8224-defined verification procedures to check the corresponding date, originating identity (i.e., the originating telephone number) and destination identities (i.e., the terminating telephone numbers).

 The “orig” claim and “dest” claim shall be of type “tn”.